Somalis: Religion

-With very few exceptions, Somalis are entirely Muslims, the majority belonging to the Sunni branch of Islam and the Shafi'i school of Islamic jurisprudence.
+With very few exceptions, Somalis are entirely Muslims, the vast majority belonging to the Sunni branch of Islam and the Shafi'i school of Islamic jurisprudence.
 There are two theories about when Somalis began adopting Islam.
 One states that the religion entered the region very early on, as a group of persecuted Muslims had, at Prophet Muhummad's urging, sought refuge across the Red Sea in the Horn of Africa.
 Islam may thus have been introduced into Somalia well before the faith even took root in its place of origin.
 An alternate theory states that Islam was brought to the coastal settlements of Somalia between the 7th and the 10th century by seafaring Arab and Persian merchants.

 At present, scholarly dates for the Islamicization of the country are uncertain and may be as late as the eleventh and twelfth centuries, though others suggest a possibly earlier date.
 Islam entered the region very early on, shortly after the hijra.
 The two-mihrab Masjid al-Qiblatayn dates to the 7th century, and is the oldest mosque in the country.
 In the late 9th century, Al-Yaqubi wrote that Muslims were living along the northern Somali seaboard.

 The constitution of Somalia defines Islam as the state religion of the Federal Republic of Somalia, and Islamic sharia law as the basic source for national legislation.
 It also stipulates that no law that is inconsistent with the basic tenets of Shari'a can be enacted.

 There are some Somalis who genuinely believe with great pride that they are of Arabian ancestry, and trace their stirp to the Islamic prophet Muhammad's lineage of Quraysh and those of his companions.
 Although they do not consider themselves culturally Arabs, except for the shared religion, their presumed noble Arabian origins genealogically unite them.
 The purpose behind claiming genealogical traditions of descent from the Arabian Peninsula is used to reinforce one's lineage and the various associated patriarchs with the spread of Islam.

 According to data from the Pew Research Center, the creed breakdown of Muslims in the Somali-majority Djibouti is as follows: 77% adhere to Sunnism, 8% are non-denominational Muslim, 2% are Shia and 13% declined to answer, and a further report inclusive of the Somali Region in Ethiopia stipulating 2% adherence to a minority sect (e.g. Ibadism, Quranism etc.).
 In the neighboring country of Somalia, 99.8% of the population is Muslim according to the Pew Research Center.
 The majority belong to the Sunni branch of Islam and the Shafi'i school of Islamic jurisprudence.
 Sufism, the mystical sect of Islam, is also well established, with many local jama'a (zawiya) or congregations of the various tariiqa or Sufi orders.